clebin/SpectrumAssetMaker/README.md

 # Spectrum Asset Maker
 ## Chris Owen 2025

-Command-line utility for the creation of a wide range of ZX Spectrum assets for use with z88dk and sp1.
+Command-line utility for the creation of a wide range of ZX Spectrum assets (Classic and Next).
 Intended to be a one-stop shop for all your game assets.

 ## Output Formats for Classic and Next